skylerxx/academicpages/_pages/cv.md

 **The University of Manchester** *Master of Research*

-Received Destination for both taught modules and final dissertation.
+Received distinction for both taught modules and final dissertation.

 # Experience